aqreed/PyVLM/README.md

 	<img src="/img/bs_show_mesh.png" alt="drawing" width="450"/>
 </p>

-With a surface already define, the Vortex Lattice Method can be used:
+With a surface already defined, the Vortex Lattice Method can be used:

 ```Python
 alpha = 1  # AOA in degrees